alphaparticle/SLR-Parser-Simulator/README.md

 SLR Parser Emulator
 : Given Production Rules and Parsing Table , viewing the steps and behavior performed by the parser.

-Free to use and modify MIT License.
+Free to use and modify under MIT License.